Rakha999888/Nutrijel/README.md

 ---

 <div align="center">
-Made with ❤️ by the Nutricheck Team
+Made with ❤️ by the Nutrijel Team
 </div>